 I use Vectra 3D imaging to help the patient see their own body from this perspective.
 With my 3D imaging system, the patient can see, in 3D, how they may look after augmentation surgery and/or a breast lift.
 3D imaging and photos of the patient are excellent tools to demonstrate whether the breast is or isn’t in harmony before we proceed with what they would like to do.
 Volume alone for the patient’s breast may not be the best option.
 If the patient’s breast is not in harmony and we add volume, it really won’t correct the situation.
 For breasts that are out of proportion, in the wrong position, or have too much sag or droop, a breast augmentation by itself will not fix all of these problems.
 An implant will only fix breast sag or droop when these problems are minor.
 If there is significant breast sag or droop, breast malposition, or nipple malposition, this should be corrected with a mastopexy first, and then the breast can be augmented to create an enhanced harmonious breast, and a happy patient.
+This may be just one operation but sometimes two operations are the best solution.
 You may also like to read my blog on breast implants.